Marcox385/DSA_CPP/01 - Basics/notes.md

 #### Explicit cast operators
 Casting can be dangerous, as information can be lost and the architecture of the computers in which code is ran can affect these operations.
 For this reason, C++ provides **static cast, dynamic_cast, const_cast** and **reinterpret_cast**.

-Static casting can be used to convert between two related types, i.e. numbers to numbers or pointers to pointers.
+_Static casting_ can be used to convert between two related types, i.e. numbers to numbers or pointers to pointers.
 The syntax is `static_cast<type>(data)`.

+When a change a type change is needed but it's not explicitly stated, an _implicit casting_ is made by the compiler.
+This can lead to unexpected results, so it's better to use other cast methods.

+## Control flow
+The usual structures: if, else-if, else, _switch_, while, _do-while_, for and break, continue and return statements.
+Syntax is similar to JavaScript or C.

 ## Pointers, Arrays and Structures
 ### Pointers